bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Today
-* Cardio
-* Reward myself!
+* Privatization

-# Soon
 * Ending renaissance
-* Relationship with indie culture
-* Short term indie rock is an ideology
-    * Long term it's an aesthetic
 * Protectionism
+* Read pickle post
+* Reward myself
+    * Try some model edits

+# Soon
 * BYCombo
     * Change from locking in a permanent system to rebelling against decentralized system involves building
     * Move Why BYCombo to its own section?
-    * determinism
     * Determinism
         * Indie culture unmoored in age of Internet
         * Dove for the lifeline
         * The word indie implies bottom up

 # Parents
 * Dad's hearing aid